suffolklibraries/lgc/content/collections/events/friends-haverhill-24-10.md

     content:
       -
         type: text
-        text: 'Experiment with colour and materials to make your own prints to take home.
-Join us later in the month to make us of any spare prints and learn how to fold small paper vessels during the regular Haverhill Carers support group.'
+        text: 'We invite you to join in as part of the regular Haverhill Family Carers support group so there will be plenty of time for conversation alongside our creative activity.'
   -
     type: paragraph
     content: